-Milos ferries connect Cyclades Islands with Crete, Dodecanese Islands & Greece with crossings available to Thira, Anafi, Serifos, Sifnos, Ios, Sikinos, Folegandros, Kimolos, Kythnos, Naxos, Katapola, Koufonissi, Mykonos, Syros & Paros (in Cyclades Islands), Heraklion & Sitia (in Crete), Karpathos, Kasos, Rhodes, Chalki & Diafani (in Dodecanese Islands) & Piraeus & Lavrio (in Greece).
+Milos ferries connect Cyclades Islands with Crete, Athens & Dodecanese Islands with crossings available to Heraklion, Chania & Sitia (in Crete), Piraeus (in Athens), Thira, Anafi, Serifos, Sifnos, Ios, Sikinos, Folegandros, Kimolos, Kythnos, Naxos, Katapola, Koufonissi, Mykonos, Paros, Syros, Andros, Tinos & Thirasia (in Cyclades Islands) & Karpathos, Kasos, Rhodes, Chalki & Diafani (in Dodecanese Islands).
 Sailings from Milos are operated by numerous ferry companies.

 Laying to the south of Greece, Milos is one of the many Greek Islands that are a popular destination for holidaymakers.
 The only ferry route from Milos is to Piraeus, another Greek Island, with crossings lasting from just over two hours to over six hours, and running several times per week.

 After visiting the uniquely colourful and engrossing rock formations stretching across the shores of the island, it is easy to see why Milos is regarded as ‘The Island of Colours’.
 The volcanic island has become a hotbed of tourism over the past few years, with the ancient buildings near the luxurious beaches proving to be an alluring combination.
 For couples looking for a romantic getaway, Milos is the perfect place; myriad of beautiful walking trails are lined across the land, offering views of idyllic sunsets and glorious surroundings.